Last Updated on January 26, 2023

 4. Create a budget.

-Budgeting is harder for fresh graduates because there are so many temptations around, especially in this age of consumerism.
+Budgeting is harder for fresh graduates because of many temptations, especially in this age of consumerism.
 But trust me, if you develop the financial discipline to follow your budget, the next decades of your life will be better.

 You need two types of budgets.
 The first is for your short-term needs like groceries and utilities.
 The other is for long-term goals like projecting for a house or car or marriage.